tocco/tocco-docs/devops/openshift/service_accounts.rst

      deployer   2         57d
      teamcity   2         2S

-How to add a service account to a peoject see :ref:`add-sa-reference-label`.
+How to add a service account to a project see :ref:`add-sa-reference-label`.

 Login With A Service Account
 ----------------------------

-The login with a service account isn't common, with username and password.
+The login with a service account isn't the common style with username and password.
 The credentials are replaced with a token.
 So you only need the token to login.
 The challenge here is to find the token, but don't worry we documented it for you.

 .. parsed-literal::